-Common Chimpanzee (Pan troglodytes)
+Chimpanzee (Pan troglodytes)

-The common Chimpanzee is a distinctive black-coated ape that’s more closely related to man than to any other living creature.
-It lives in large, loosely bonded communities based around a core of related males with an internal hierarchy topped by an alpha male.
-Females are generally less strongly bonded to their core group than are males; emigration between communities is not unusual.
+Chimpanzees live in a large, loosely bonded ‘community’ (called a band or troop) based around a core of related males with an internal hierarchy topped by an alpha male.
+Females are generally less strongly bonded to their core group than are males, which means emigration between communities is very common.

 A troop has a well-defined core territory which is fiercely defended by regular boundary patrols.